 Zucchini (Cucurbita pepo), a widely cultivated vegetable crop, is particularly sensitive to soil conditions, with nutrient availability and salinity levels playing a crucial role in its growth and development (Machado & Serralheiro, 2017).
 Coastal agroecosystems, where soil salinity is a prevalent issue, often experience reduced zucchini yields due to the negative effects of high salt concentrations on seed germination, root development, eventually on overall plant health (El-Ramady et al., 2024).
 High salinity disrupts the plant’s ability to absorb water and essential nutrients, leading to physiological stress and stunted growth leading to poor flowering (Atta et al., 2023) Given the increasing environmental pressures in coastal regions, it is necessary to explore soil amendments that can improve zucchini resilience and productivity under saline conditions.

 Biochar has been widely studied for its ability to mitigate the negative effects of soil salinity while enhancing soil structure and fertility (Lee et al., 2022, Singh Yadav et al., 2023, Antonangelo et al., 2025).
-Its porous structure provides a habitat for beneficial soil microorganisms improves water retention as well as reduces nutrient leaching, all of which contribute to better plant growth and increased crop yields (Kabir et al., 2023).
+Its porous structure provides a habitat for beneficial soil microorganisms, improves water retention as well as reduces nutrient leaching, all of which contribute to better plant growth and increased crop yields (Kabir et al., 2023).
 Studies have demonstrated that biochar can enhance vegetative growth (Abdelghany et al., 2023), increase biomass accumulation (Simiele et al., 2022), and improve flowering and fruiting in various crops (Sharma et al., 2022).
 For instance, research has shown that biochar application in saline soils can lead to significant improvements in plant growth and fruit yield in zucchini (Khatun et al., 2023).
 Similarly, studies on other vegetable crops, such as tomatoes and maize, have found that biochar application promotes root development, which later enhances nutrient availability and increases overall plant performance (Zou et al., 2023).
 However, despite these promising findings, there remains a gap in research specifically examining the impact of biochar on zucchini growth and flowering in coastal agroecosystems.

 Flowering is a critical stage in plant development (Jr. Dennis F, 2003), as it directly affects fruit set and overall yield.
 In zucchini, both male and female flowers are required for successful fruit production, making the balance between the two flower types an important factor in agricultural productivity.
 The effects of biochar on flowering have been explored in other crops, with findings suggesting that improved soil conditions resulting from biochar application can lead to enhanced flower production and better reproductive success (Sharma et al., 2022).
 Biochar’s ability to enhance nutrient availability, particularly phosphorus and potassium (Sun et al., 2025), plays a crucial role in flowering and fruiting processes (Simiele et al., 2022).
 Additionally, its water retention properties help mitigate drought stress, which is often a limiting factor during critical growth stages in coastal agroecosystems (Taverniti, 2023).
 However, the extent to which biochar influences the flowering patterns of zucchini, including the number of male and female flowers produced, requires further investigation.